ColeRStevens/pvf_data_extraction/README.md

 ### Lessons Learned

-This project taught me how to use powerful data extraction and automation libraries such as selenium,pandas and BeautifulSoup4.
+This project taught me how to use powerful data extraction and automation libraries such as selenium, pandas and BeautifulSoup4.
 I had to learn how to get around dynamic tables, which is why I use selenium instead of [requests](https://requests.readthedocs.io/en/latest/user/install/) or BeautifulSoup.
 Not only did I learn valuable skills, I got to use them on data that relates to something I support.